lfrestrepog/if-docs/docs/reference/cli.md

 if-diff --source file-1.yml --target file2.yml
 ```

-You can also pipe the oputputs from `ie` directly into `if-diff`.
+You can also pipe the outputs from `ie` directly into `if-diff`.
 This means you only provide *one* file to `if-diff` and the other comes from a new `ie` run configured to send its output data to the console via `stdout`.
 This is an important feature because it allows you to receive an output file and verify that it was computed correctly and not tampered with post-execution.
 For example, if someone provides you with an output file, you can strip out the `outputs` section and re-run it with `ie`, piping the outputs straight to `if-diff` to compare against the original you received.

 If the original was correctly and honestly reported, `if-diff` will return a success response.